Skip to content

 Have a question about dental sedation?

-Read our most common questions and answers below, or contact us if we can be of assistance.
+Read our most common questions about child sedation or contact us if we can be of assistance.

 Many children have a fear of the dentist.
 Other children are simply not old enough to understand and cooperate throughout the course of the dental treatment.
 Some children have conditions such as autism, Down Syndrome, or other special health care needs that have difficulty with dental treatment.
 Other children simply need a lot of dental work, and the thought of multiple dental appointments to complete treatment leaves them feeling overwhelmed.